-- U. Instrumental Experiences for Vocal Concentration students.
+N. Instrumental Experiences for Vocal Concentration students.
 All vocal track music education majors are required to take one of the following instrumental music education courses: MUE 213/214-Woodwind Class; MUE 217-Brass Class; or MUE 222-Percussion Class.
 Following completion of one of these courses, vocal students will play a supplementary instrument for one semester in MUO 112 (Concert Band).
 We have not listed MUE 209 String Class, MUO 121 University Orchestra, MUO 111 Marching Band, or MUO 143 UM Jazz Ensemble, because there is no second division of these groups, as there is with MUO 114 Symphonic Band and MUO 112 Concert Band.
-However, students may take MUE 209 (String Class), MUO 121 (University Orchestra), MUO 111 (Marching Band), and MUO 143 (UM Jazz Ensemble) to fulfill the requirement with permission of the instructor. - V. Each semester, a clinic on a topic related to music education will be held at a predetermined time.
-All music education majors must attend six clinics prior to student teaching.
-Attendance at an MENC conference also counts as one clinic.
+However, students may take MUE 209 (String Class), MUO 121 (University Orchestra), MUO 111 (Marching Band), and MUO 143 (UM Jazz Ensemble) to fulfill the requirement with permission of the instructor.